cube-js/cube/docs/content/Examples-Tutorials-Recipes/Entity-Attribute-Value.md

 ```

 Again, the new `UsersStatuses_Dynamic` cube is functionally identical to the previously
 created cubes.
 So, querying this new cube would yield the same data too.
-The only drawback
-is that now we need to maintain the API service that fetches statuses.

 ## Source code